 It’s an important check for many women, but the test isn’t always as painless as practitioners make it seem.

 It was a cold, dark, quiet night in 2017.
-I sat in a warm, deep bubble bath, mobile phone in one hand, and a large glass of wine in the other.
+I sat in a warm, deep bubble bath, my mobile phone in one hand and a large glass of red wine in the other.

 If I didn’t know how important it was to go, I wouldn’t go.

 I was traumatised after the second cervical screening appointment that I’d ever been to.
 I put my glass on the bathroom cabinet, curled my arms around my knees and rested my head on my arms.